gbenroscience/layit/README.md

 let options =  {
  layoutName: 'layout.xml',
  bindingElemId: BODY_ID,
+ onComplete: function(){
- onComplete: function(){//'Code to run when the layout has been parsed and loaded'}
+     //'Code to run when the layout has been parsed and loaded' }
  }
 ```
 `BODY_ID` is a predefined constant and is globally available.